Beyond Rainbow Washing: Building LGBTQ+ Inclusive Benefits

 Inclusivity Has Its Benefits

-18% of non-profit sector employees surveyed in Edgility’s Talent Equity Assessment have self-identified as members of the LGBTQIA2S+ community.
+18% of non-profit sector employees surveyed in Edgility’s Talent Equity Assessment have self-identified as members of the LGBTQ+ community.
 An additional 16% selected “Prefer not to self-identify” when asked about their sexual orientation or gender.
 While it is encouraging to see that a sizable amount of people feel comfortable freely expressing their gender or sexual identity, it’s important to note the large percentage of respondents who did not.
 Although the world is becoming more accepting of individuals in this community, it is likely that at least some of the individuals who declined to share their identity may be a part of the LGBTQ+ community but feel uncomfortable bringing their full selves to work.

 Up to 34% of non-profit employees may identify as part of the LGBTQ+ community, and according to a research study by LinkedIn, 49% of LGBTQ+ professionals will not work at a company that does not have LGBTQ+-friendly benefits.
 How many potential rockstar employees might an organization be alienating by neglecting to consider the needs of the LGBTQ+ community in their benefits packages?

-Equitable Benefits for LGBTQIA2S+ Staff Members
+Equitable Benefits for LGBTQ+ Staff Members

 So, how can you make sure your benefits match your organization’s current or potential LGBTQ+ staff members’ needs?
 Considering the unique struggles faced by the community is a good place to start.
 The following features will help make your benefits package more inclusive and equitable for LGBTQ+ staff members or dependents.

-• Mental Health – Being a member of a marginalized community can have very negative effects on one’s mental health.
+• Mental Health – Being a member of a marginalized community can have negative effects on one’s mental health.
 In fact, according to LinkedIn, 50% of LGBTQ+ professionals say their mental health has been affected by recent anti-LGBTQ+ legislation.
 We recommend ensuring your organization’s health plan covers virtual and in person mental health services and, ideally, providers who specialize in LGBTQ+ mental health.

 • Paid Family Leave – Standard maternity leave typically only extends to parents who have physically given birth.
 Regardless of how a child enters a family, all parents should be supported in meeting their family’s needs during the first few months after arrival.
 We suggest organizations provide equitable family leave for persons of all gender identities to bond with new members of the family.

 • Adoption or Fertility Assistance – For all individuals, including those that are part of the LGBTQ+ community, birthing a child is not always a possibility without intervention, so we encourage organizations to consider providing adoption assistance or health packages that include infertility treatment to support these individuals.
 Adoption assistance could be in the form of an Adoption FSA, financial assistance, or resource guides that share information specific to adoption.
-Fertility assistance can include support for sperm donation, IVF, and surrogacy.
+Fertility assistance can include financial support for sperm donation, IVF, and surrogacy.
 Critically, if you offer these benefits, all staff should be eligible to receive them regardless of their relationship status or type.

 • Gender-affirming treatments – Inclusive health plans should cover medical interventions such as hormone therapy and surgical interventions like top surgery.
 We encourage organizations that we work with to extend this benefits coverage to both married and domestic partners as well as employee dependents.